 If you've been in this business for anything more than a day, then you know the dilemma you face.
 No matter what number you throw out there, it's invariably more than the client has a budget for, at least that is what the recruiter will tell you.
 However, you aren't really seeing the full story.
-You see, you're contract is most likely going to be with this recruiter, so it isn't a question of what budget the recruiter's client has; it is a question of what he, the recruiter, is willing to pay you, the consultant.
+You see, your contract is most likely going to be with this recruiter, so it isn't a question of what budget the recruiter's client has; it is a question of what he, the recruiter, is willing to pay you, the consultant.
 He will be billing his client whatever rate they have agreed upon.

 So the real question here is, what margin is the recruiter willing to take?
 That's one of the reasons you never want to provide an answer to the 'what's your rate' question unless you know all your numbers.
 You see, there are several villains in this story.
 The first is, why didn't the end client just contact you directly?
 What's the value add of the recruiter who is contacting you?
 Unless he is a SAP Consultant, how is he going to evaluate your skills, as many try to do?
 Will he even present you to his client?
 Is he and his company going to have any delivery responsibility?
 Most likely not, and thus, in addition to trying to get you at the lowest possible rate, he will want you to have a variety of insurance coverages, which are very expensive and getting more so everyday.

-So, if for a job that typically pays $150 an hour or even $200, he is saying his client is only willing to pay $60 an hour, what is he really saying?
+So, if for a job that typically pays $150 an hour or even $200 an hour, he is saying his client is only willing to pay $60 an hour, what is he really saying?
 And if he is asking for an 'all in' rate what does it actually mean to you.
 Do you really know what rate you must make in order to take the job and have it make financial sense.
 Or will you end up taking a job that, if you do the numbers on it, means you are going to lose money for the first 6 months of a 6 month contract?

 You're not alone in struggling to find the number that works here.
 I've been there as well, in fact, on any given day, I may well receive over a hundred calls and emails with jobs that someone thinks I might be a good fit for.
 I know, many of you might be saying, well then, you must be lucky, you must be making a fortune.
-The truth is, I do ok, but there have been many times where I've taken a job, and been beaten down on my rate or in the much more common scenario, a job for which I am a perfect fit has come in, but I have taken a pass on it becasue the offered rate was far below what I am willing to work for.
-I work in the SAP world, where the demand has been high for many years, but where the story has always been the same, 'our clients have a limited budget, is that the best you can do?'
+The truth is, I do ok, but there have been many times where I've taken a job, and been beaten down on my rate or in the much more common scenario, a job for which I am a perfect fit has come in, but I have taken a pass on it because the offered rate was far below what I am willing to work for.
+I work in the SAP world, where SAP Consultant Rates and the demand for SAP Consultants has been high for many years, but where the story has always been the same, 'our clients have a limited budget, is that the best you can do'?
 The only question has always boiled down to 'what's your rate' which is code for how low will you go?

 But when I started in the SAP world, we flew business class, we earned very, very good rates and customers had to wait on us, because there weren't that many of us.
 Everyone thought we earned way too much, yet were more than willing to pay $400 an hour or more for someone from one of the Big 4.
 Most consultants were home on the weekends, if not Thursdays and people understood, you need to maintain your quality of life, just the same as any other employee of a client's company.
 But then, the on-shoring of off-shore labor began to erode the concept of high-end business consulting.
 Slowly, but surely, you found yourself flying cattle class.
 You were staying at the roach motels of the world.
 You were picking up more and more of the expenses of working on a remote project while doing ever more paperwork just to get reimbursed.
 Your rate was never based on the value you were delivering to your clients.
 Clients also began to be more abusive toward everyone on your team.